 A few days later, on the longest day of the year, Summer Solstice, when the earth is bathed in glorious light, I was honoured to be able to attend the Indigenous Day celebrations.
 As the drums echoed with the sound of a heartbeat, I was entranced by the beauty of the regalia, especially the Jingle dresses and how the dancers’ feet seemed to barely touch the ground.
 The music spoke to the past, the present, and what is yet to come.
 As the flags were retired, I was at peace.

 Later that evening, as the sun settled behind Whitefish Island, I’m reminded that the evolution of life moves from the East to the West, and I count my blessings.
 In minutes, as I stroll along the boardwalk, I’m joined by my loon who was always present whenever I made my way to the water’s edge.
 Loon stands for hopes, dreams and the things that we want to have and achieve.

 As the sun sets and the sky lights up with fireworks, I’m optimistic that we can heal the circles that have been broken and find our way forward.

-I can’t close without a big shout out to Lindsay, who did more than host us.
-She shared her knowledge, her values, teachings, lore and culture with us as a friend, a mentor, a teacher and an ambassador for Sault Ste Marie.
+I can’t close without a big shout out to Lindsey, who did more than host us.
+She shared her knowledge, her values, teachings, lore and culture with us as a friend, a mentor, a teacher and an ambassador for Tourism Sault Ste Marie.

 ‘Golf Fore Kids’ – 17th Annual Chelsea Hotel Charity Golf Classic